 Feedier’s onboarding journey combines the power of integrating feedback touchpoints (and rewarding users in the process) with self-help videos at every important junction in the onboarding process:

+It also aids in email marketing.
+It also aids in email marketing.
 The brand also sends personalized emails asking customers about where they might be facing any issues and outlining useful resources which the users can view to get self-help:

 The learning: A rock-solid onboarding program lays the foundation for a seamless customer experience.
 It helps induct new users into the company’s culture in a useful and positive manner.
 Moreover, customers get a glimpse into the company’s ethos and can extract ‘real value’ early on in their customer journey, encouraging them to come back for more.